-Mill Creek Environmental offers professional Stucco and Stone Inspections.
+Mill Creek Environmental (MCE) offers professional stucco and stone inspections.
 Having inspected over 2,000 Greater Atlanta Area homes, we have the experience and knowledge to provide the analysis of your stucco home.
 We report on what is the cause of the issues and include a scope of work to repair for potential contractors.
 It is believed that separating inspections from those that are performing repair work is the best practice to protect you as the consumer.
 Stucco issues can vary from simple and easily corrected to very complex and expensive to fix.
 Homes can have problems resulting from moisture intrusion and termite damage that causes structural damage, rotten windows and doors, and mold growth in walls.

 Before purchasing a home, your real estate agent should advise to have your stucco inspected.
-Most home inspectors will visually inspect the stucco, however here at Mill Creek Environmental we perform a more thorough inspection that includes a moisture test.
+Most home inspectors will visually inspect the stucco; however, here at MCE we perform a more thorough inspection that includes a moisture test.
 A detailed report is provided including these test results.

 What is the difference between Hard Coat Stucco and Synthetic Stucco?